Mani-Disciple/Religious-Values/README.md

 # Religious-Values
-Religous Values is a Religious quiz aimed at determining your relationship to religion on 4 axis.
+Religious Values is a Religious quiz aimed at determining your relationship to religion on 4 axis.